-Cancer life insurance premiums can vary dramatically from one insurance provider to another depending on how good they are with whichever type of Cancer you have or have had.
-Most insurance providers will view Cancer life insurance underwriting in a similar way in terms of when primary treatment had ended (usually must be 2 years) or any chemotherapy.
+Life insurance premiums can vary dramatically from one insurance provider to another.
+Premiums depend on how good they are with the type of Cancer you have or have had.
+Most insurers view Cancer life insurance underwriting similarly in terms of when primary treatment ended (usually it must be 2 years).
 Life insurance underwriters will usually require some key information about your Cancer, such as:

 - Type of Cancer